 Design review is the stage where the compliance of the proposed design with the requirements and the decisions made in the real estate analysis stage is assessed.
-The designers submit technical choices and 2D drawings to the organization, responding to the original FP.
+The designers submit technical choices and 2D drawings to the original FP.
 A report is sent to the project manager, who carries out manual verifications from 2D drawings and sends modification requests to the designers.